 d.
+Refer to Section 8.3.1 for the time period for collecting AEs/AESIs.
 Any AEs occurring up to 48 hours after blood draw and anterior nasal swab collection must be recorded (see Section 8.3.1).

 e.
 Refer to Section 8.3.1 for the time period for collecting SAEs.